-If you want a detailed review of Dash and additional buying options keep on reading.
-Here’s what I’ll cover:
+That’s how to buy Dash in a nutshell.
+If you want a detailed review of Dash and additional buying options keep on reading, here’s what I’ll cover:

 Dash promotes anonymity by enabling a feature called PrivateSend.
-This feature mixes coins through Masternodes in order to make it nearly impossible to track a transaction from start to finish.
+This feature mixes coins through comptuers called Masternodes in order to make it nearly impossible to track a transaction from start to finish.